fletcher/MultiMarkdown-4/README.md

 * `multimarkdown -t latex file.txt` --- output the results as LaTeX instead of HTML.
 This can then be processed into a PDF if you have LaTeX installed.
 You can further specify the `LaTeX Mode` metadata to customize output for compatibility with `memoir` or `beamer` classes.

 * `multimarkdown -t odf file.txt` --- output the results as an OpenDocument Text Flat XML file.
-Does require the plugin be installed in your copy of OpenOffice, which is available at the [downloads] page.
+Does require the plugin be installed in your copy of OpenOffice, which is available at the [peg-multimarkdown-downloads] page.
 LibreOffice includes this plugin by default.

 * `multimarkdown -t opml file.txt` --- convert the MMD text file to an MMD OPML file, compatible with OmniOutliner and certain other outlining and mind-mapping programs (including iThoughts and iThoughtsHD).